 3.3.1.
-Random Elaboration
+Random elaboration

 The simplest version of schema elaboration chooses a candidate relation at random for addition to the schema.
-This assumption can be implemented in the framework of Equation 2 by assuming uniform elaboration scores, for example s = 1 for all candidates (note that φ is inconsequential for this model).
+This assumption can be implemented in the framework of Eq.
+(2) by assuming uniform elaboration scores, for

+Table 1Flaboration scores under different models of schema elaboration example s = 1 for all candidates (note that φ is inconsequential for this model).